 The following table sets forth our selected consolidated financial data as of the dates and for the periods indicated.
-The selected consolidated financial data as of and for the years ended January 30, 2021 and February 1, 2020 are derived from our audited consolidated financial statements included elsewhere in this Annual Report on Form 10-K. The selected consolidated financial data as of and for the years ended February 2, 2019, February 3, 2018 and January 28, 2017 are derived from audited consolidated financial statements not included in this Annual Report on Form 10-K. Historical results are not necessarily indicative of the results to be expected for future periods.
+The selected consolidated financial data as of and for the years ended January 29, 2022 and January 30, 2021 are derived from our audited consolidated financial statements included elsewhere in this Annual Report on Form 10-K. The selected consolidated financial data as of and for the years ended February 1, 2020, February 2, 2019 and February 3, 2018 are derived from audited consolidated financial statements that are not included in this Annual Report.
+Historical results are not necessarily indicative of the results to be expected for future periods.
 Our financial statements have been prepared in accordance with IFRS.
 These principles differ in certain respects from U.S. GAAP.

-This selected consolidated financial data should be read in conjunction with the disclosures set forth under "Risk Related to Our Business and Our Industry" and "Management's Discussion and Analysis of Financial Condition and Results of Operations" and the consolidated financial statements and the related notes thereto.
+This selected consolidated financial data should be read in conjunction with the disclosures set forth under "Item 1A.
+Risk Factors" and "Management's Discussion and Analysis of Financial Condition and Results of Operations" and the consolidated financial statements and the related notes thereto.